Hadokane/CCI_PP4_Radicool_Store/README.md

 - A responsive navigation menu, utilising Bootstrap classes.

-    - All users will be able to browse the website's Merchandise pages, arranging by factors such as Category or Collection.
+    - All users will be able to browse the website's Merchandise pages, arranged by factors such as Category or Collection.

     - Unauthenticated/New users will have access to links to `Sign up` and `Login`.

-    - Authenticated users (logged-in) will have access to `Profile` and `Wishlist` pages, along with an option to `Logout`.
+    - Authenticated users (logged-in) will have access to the `Profile` and `Wishlist` pages, along with an option to `Logout`.

-        - The `Logout` button will call a modal, providing defensive design to accidental user interactions.
+        - The `Logout` button will call a modal, providing defensive design to address accidental user interactions.

     - Brand Accounts will see an additional link to the `Admin` and `Add Merch` sections.